bsheshwor/HomeSurveillance/README.md

 ## Home Surveillance ##

-#It is a web app which has the feature of vision based security.
+# It is a web app which has the feature of vision based security.
 If intruders enter the house, the app will recognize the face and send a negative message to the admin.
-Similarly, if the home members enter the house, it will send a positive message to the admin.
+Similarly, if the house members enter the house, it will send a positive message to the admin.
 This app is built by implementing Computer Vision and face recognition model. #

 ## The libraries used by this project are listed below: ##